polygonjs/polygonjs-threejs-example-particles/README.md

 });
 ```

-This will create a renderer for you, mount it on the element 'app', and you will then see the particles.
+This will create a viewer for you, mount it on the element 'app', and you will then see the particles.

-From then, you can simply add your threejs scene into the Polygonjs one.
+From then, you can simply add your threejs scene into the Polygonjs one, as shown in the [previous tutorial](https://polygonjs.com/docs/integrations/threejs).

 ## Other approach: Use Threejs Renderer